US lawyers urge UK court to block Julian Assange extradition appeal bid

 “No one should face such treatment for publishing information in the public interest,” said Rebecca Vincent, the media watchdog’s director of campaigns.
 “It’s time to protect journalism, press freedom, and all of our right to know.
 It’s time to free Assange now.”

-The two justices hearing the case in London could deliver a verdict today or at a later date.
-If it is in Assange’s favour, a full appeal hearing will be held to again consider his challenge.
+The two justices in London will deliver their verdict at a later, though as yet unspecified, date.
+If the ruling is in Assange’s favour, a full appeal hearing will be held to again consider his challenge.
 But if the WikiLeaks founder loses, his only remaining option would be at the European Court of Human Rights.